-236 male mice were exposed to 50 cGy GCRsim (sham, acute, and fractionated regimens) and 2 Gy fractionated gamma rays during the NASA Space Radiation Laboratory (NSRL) 2021 campaign in April/May 2021 by special arrangement between NASA and BNL.
-Behavioral batteries described above for protons were conducted at 1, 3, and 9 month time points with final data acquisition in March 2022.
-The 3 month c-fos expression histological samples have been archived and are undergoing counting.
+236 male mice were exposed to 50 cGy GCRsim (sham, acute, and fractionated regimens) and 2 Gy fractionated gamma rays during the NASA Space Radiation Laboratory (NSRL) 2021A campaign in April/May 2021 by special arrangement between NASA and BNL.
+Behavioral batteries described above for protons were conducted at 1-, 3- and 9-month time points with final data acquisition in March 2022.
+The 3-month c-fos expression histological samples have been archived and are undergoing counting.
 Brain tissue samples from 7 regions have been frozen for biochemical analysis and hemibrains fixed for histology.
-176 female and 60 male mice were exposed to GCRsim and gamma rays from 4/11/22 to 5/6/22 during the NSRL22A campaign and shipped back to Loma Linda University where they are under quarantine.
-It is expected that behavioral testing will begin the week of June 20, pending health certification.
+176 female and 60 male mice were exposed to GCRsim and gamma rays from 4/11/22 to 5/6/22 during the NSRL22A campaign and shipped back to Loma Linda University where they were quarantined for 7 weeks after which behavioral testing began.
+Behavioral testing was completed in November 2022 and tissues were archived for histology and biochemistry.
+Fixed samples have been processed for c-fos and neuroinflammatory marker immunohistochemistry and imaging and quantification are in progress.

 GCRsim exposure elicited a number of behavioral changes in male mice at all three time points, which also allowed us to follow the time course for certain outcome measures.
-Preliminary results indicate that GCRsim exposure elicited changes in many outcome measures, and gamma rays were also effective, which will permit estimation of relative biological effectiveness (RBE) values.
+Preliminary results indicate that GCRsim exposure elicited changes in many outcome measures, and gamma rays were also effective, which enabled estimation of (relative biological effectiveness) RBE values.
 GCRsim exposures did not significantly affect distance or time-in-location measures in the open field, while gamma rays increased locomotion and reduced freezing.
 Light-dark box tests revealed increased locomotion and reduced anxiety (increased time in light zone and transitions), which was time course dependent.
-Balance beam revealed elevated locomotion and reduced anxiety.
-Tail suspension depression-like behavior (learned helplessness) showed enhanced "depression" at 1 month which resolved after 3 months.
+Balance beam revealed elevated locomotion and reduced anxiety and hindlimb unloading depression-like behavior (learned helplessness) revealed enhancement of "depression" at 1 month which resolved at 3 and 9 months.
 Working memory (Y maze spontaneous alternation) showed enhancement at late times with fractionated GCRsim and gamma rays.
 Fear memory (passive avoidance) was insensitive to GCRsim.
+For females subjected to the same behavioral battery, there was generally a smaller effect than for males.
+Open field distance and center time measures were reduced in fractionated exposure animals but time immobile was increased.
+Light-dark box and novel object recognition memory were not significantly affected.
+Elevated plus maze measures indicated reduced anxiety in males but not females while females were found to move 25% more than males.
+Y maze working memory and passive avoidance fear memory measures were not significantly altered, nor was depression-like behavior in the hindlimb unloading test.